Kita Anjō Station: Lines

 Minami Anjō Station is served by the Meitetsu Nishio Line, and is located 2.6 kilometers from the starting point of the line at Shin Anjō.

 Station layout

 The station has a single side platform for bi-directional traffic.
 The station is unattended.

-Adjacent stations

 Station history

 Kita Anjō Station was opened on July 1, 1926 as a station on the privately held Hekikai Electric Railway.
 Hekikai Electric Railway merged with the Meitetsu Group on May 1, 1944.
 The station has been unattended since March 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1,355 passengers daily (boarding passengers only).